 Ever dreamt of running a restaurant or hotel with your significant other?

 Ahead of Valentine's Day, Emma Blanchfield spoke to couples around the country about how they manage to work together in the food industry and what they like to eat when they’re off duty.
 The full story was available in FOOD&WINE Magazine, which which you can read online here.
-Here, Thelma and Chris Slattery of The Station House Hotel in Meath tell us more about their lives.
+Here, Fergus and Manon O'Halloran of The Twelve in Galway let us know more about their lives.

 Our favourite dish